-Pete launched a pasta sauce business in August, and every Saturday morning, we’ve been waking up at 5:45am to head to the local farmers’ market.
+Pete launched a small batch marinara sauce business a few years ago, and every Saturday morning, we wake up at 5:30 am to head to the local farmers’ market.
 After we wake up and shower, he packs the car and I pack us food for the day.
-I’ll make sandwiches for lunch, grab plenty of water, and I’ll pack a snack.
+I’ll make sandwiches for lunch, grab plenty of water, and pack a snack.
 I’m always looking for grab-and-go breakfast ideas, though.
 I don’t have enough time between when I wake up and when we have to leave to cook breakfast and then sit and eat it.
-If I wanted to do that, I’d have to be up at 5am — and that’s not possible after a Friday night, even if all we do is binge watch crime shows.
-Which, yes, is my favorite Friday night activity.
+If I wanted to do that, I’d have to be up at 5 am — and that’s not possible after a Friday night, even if all we do is binge watch television before bed.

 I don’t like soggy cereal, and I was never much of a milk drinker, so milk in cereal is not my thing.
 Since I eat it dry, it’s so easy for me to take it with me.

-Pour cereal in a bag, throw in a plastic spoon, close it, and it’s there when you’re ready to eat.
+Pour cereal in a bag, throw in a plastic spoon, close it, and it’s there when you’re ready to eat it.
 You can easily throw out the bag and spoon when you’re done, and you don’t have to worry about lugging around a plastic container.

 Rinse the berries the night before, then put them in the fridge.
 By the time the morning comes, the box will be dry and you are able to pack it without worrying about it getting anything else wet.
 And, that box is disposable, so you don’t have to worry about bringing a container home.
-Now that apples are in season, just pack one of those and throw out the core when you’re done.
+In the fall, when apples are in season, just pack one of those and throw out the core when you’re done.

 The grocery store where Pete used to work sold the best muffins.
 I would visit him at work, then check the discounted bakery items to see if any muffins were there.
 When there were, I would bring them home, cut them in half, and pack them for the market.

 You can also make homemade muffins too.
 Which are cheaper, obviously.